benhook1013/space-game/PLAN.md

 - Keyboard controls for desktop playtests
 - Game works offline after the first load thanks to the service worker
 - Simple parallax starfield background
-- Pause and resume gameplay via overlay
+- Pause, resume or return to the menu via overlay

 ## 🗓️ Milestones